gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 cf create-service auditlog standard broker-audit
 ```

-#### Generate secure broker password
+#### Generate a secure broker password
 ```sh
 npx hash-broker-password -b
 ```
-This command will generate a random password and hash it.
+This command generates a random password and hashes it.

-#### Create application manifest
+#### Create an application manifest
-The service broker can be deployed on Cloud Foundry as a regular application.
+You can deploy the service broker in Cloud Foundry as a regular application.
 An easy way to do that is via an [application manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
-Create a _manifest.yml_ file in the current directory with content like this:
+Create a _manifest.yml_ file in the current directory with the following content:
 ```yaml
 ---
 applications: